SellTrack/Restaurant-Management-System/README.md

  # :question: Which language and libraries used for this project
  This project developed using C#.

- # :question: What is required for run the website
+ # :question: What is required for run the program
   C # must be installed to computer.

  # :books: About project